- 12 ounces whole wheat Penne Pasta

 - Instead of Kosher, use Sea Salt

 In Italian restaurants across the country (USA), meatballs in tomato sauce are standard fare, so students are already familiar with these flavors.
-Penne with Pork Meatballs recipe provides a good opportunity to use commodity beef and tomatoes in combination with fresh kale, to prepare a made-from-scratch entrée.
+Penne with Pork Meatballs recipe provides a good opportunity to use commodity pork and tomatoes in combination with fresh kale, to prepare a made-from-scratch entrée.

 Content on this page…